LIVE COLLISION INTERNATIONAL FESTIVAL 2016 // SPECIAL EDITION // 30 Nov – 04 Dec 2016

 PROJECT ARTS CENTRE is 50 and LIVE COLLISION INTERNATIONAL FESTIVAL is one of 9 companies/artists programmed as part of Project Arts Centre’s 50th Birthday Season in Autumn 2016.

-Live Collision International Festival is Ireland’s leading festival of Live Art, with an international programme that will permeate the city across live performance and digital platforms including dialogues, exhibitions and publications with work never before shown in Ireland.
+Live Collision International Festival is Ireland’s leading festival of Live Art, with an international programme that permeates the city across live performance and digital platforms including dialogues, exhibitions and publications with work never before shown in Ireland.

 LIVE COLLISION CREATES EXTRAORDINARY EXPERIENCES FOR AUDIENCES AND SUPPORTS THE MOST CHALLENGING ARTISTS AND IDEAS OF CONTEMPORARY CULTURE.

-The festival programme will be announced later this year.
-Live Collision International Festival 2016 // SPECIAL EDITION is presented as part of Project 50, a season of work celebrating 50 years of Project Arts Centr which includes : Butterflies and Bones by Fearghus Ó Conchúir, Heresy by Roger Doyle and Eric Fraad, Mainstream by Jim Culleton and Rosaleen McDonagh, One Time Season by Pan Pan, Precious Metal by John Scott Dance, Danse Morob by Olwen Fouéré and Laurent Gaudé, this is an irish dance by Jean Butler and Neil Martin, and The Wild curated by Tessa Giblin Project Arts Centre – Visual Arts.
+The festival programme will be announced closer to the festival dates.
+LIVE COLLISION INTERNATIONAL FESTIVAL // SPECIAL EDITION 2016 is presented as part of Project 50, a season of work celebrating 50 years of Project Arts Centr which includes : Butterflies and Bones by Fearghus Ó Conchúir, Heresy by Roger Doyle and Eric Fraad, Mainstream by Jim Culleton and Rosaleen McDonagh, One Time Season by Pan Pan, Precious Metal by John Scott Dance, Danse Morob by Olwen Fouéré and Laurent Gaudé, this is an irish dance by Jean Butler and Neil Martin, and The Wild curated by Tessa Giblin Project Arts Centre – Visual Arts.

 Join the conversation